Natural Birth | 10 Tips

 Or are they going to collapse into a bawling heap and tell you how awful it all is and a little pain relief can’t hurt?

-The support people in your labour are more important than you think.
-Before asking them to be a support person, ask them how they would react if you went to them in labour, begging you to stop your pain.
+The support of people in your labor is more important than you think.
+Before asking them to be a support person, ask them how they would react if you went to them in labor, begging you to stop your pain.
 Would they tell you that you should get some pain relief?
 Or would they encourage you to keep going and tell you what a great job you are doing?